 To ensure all children receive positive messages, I make a class list with one child's name per line (see Friendship tree message strips).
-I print enough copies for the number of days I will run the program.

-Each day I cut one class list into strips and distribute one strip to each child.
-I ensure they write to a different child on each occasion.
+I cut these into strips and distribute one to each child daily, ensuring they write to a different child on each occasion.